gdlc/STT465/samplingI.md

   Y=ifelse(z==1|z==3,0,1)
   xtabs(~X+Y)/B
 ```

+In the above-case we sample directly from the joint distribution.
+In many instances involving continous or a mix of continuous  and discrete random variables the joint distribution does not have a closed form (we will encounter this many times when dealing with posterior distributions).
+In these cases we need another sampling strategy.
+Below we discuss two methods: composition sampling and Gibbs sampling.

 **(1) Composition Sampling**

 Composition sampling uses the fact that p(X,Y)=p(X)p(Y|X), which suggests that we can
 sample from the joint distribution by sampling one of the random variables from its marginal